-The worn-out joint ends are replaced with a prosthesis, or artificial hip, made of metal and strong plastic.
-The diseased bones' ends are cut away, and the prosthesis is implanted in their place.
-The artificial hip is either attached to the bones with a cementlike material, or an absorbent coating into which, over time, the bone can grow directly.
-Your surgeon will discuss which implant type is best for you.
+In joint replacement surgery, the worn-out joint ends are replaced with a prosthesis, or artificial knee, made of metal and strong plastic.
+The diseased bone ends are cut away, and the prosthesis is implanted in their place.
+The artificial knee is attached to the bone with a cementlike material or an absorbent coating into which, over time, the bone can grow directly.